What is Group B Strep?

 How can I reduce the risk for my baby?

-There is no way to completely eliminate the risk of GBS sepsis for newborns.
+There is no way to completely eliminate the risk of Group B Strep infection for newborns.
 However, certain strategies can decrease the risk.

 The NSW Department of Health recommends that all women be screened for GBS.
 This screening can be performed using either a “risk factor” checklist or by collecting a low vaginal swab at 36-37 weeks.
 The swab can be performed by the woman herself, which many women find more comfortable.
 I advise my patients to be screened using the swab.